What roads and bridges are part of Ottawa County Road Commission’s network?

 - Adding or improving a sidewalk or non-motorized path

 - Excavating/filling roadside ditches

 - Surveying and other engineering operations

 - Placing a banner, decoration, or similar object

 - Closing a section of county road for a parade, celebration, festival, bike/run event, demonstration, or similar activity

 - Grading or excavation, landscaping, tree planting, tree trimming or tree removal

-Why are concrete drive approaches not permitted on non-curbed roads?
+Why are concrete drive approaches only permitted on curbed roads?

 Can trees be planted in the right-of-way?

 The Road Commission established a county-wide Tree Planting Policy to balance the benefits that trees can provide, the desires of the community, and related safety concerns.